danielabar/meblog/src/markdown/rails-kafka-consumer.md

 end
 ```

 Here is the the corresponding `Product` model.
-I'm using the [annotate](https://github.com/ctran/annotate_models) gem to automatically generate schema information as comments in the model class when migrations are run:
+I'm using the [annotate](https://github.com/ctran/annotate_models) gem to automatically generate schema information as comments in the model class when migrations are run via `bin/rails db:migrate`:

 ```ruby
 # app/models/product.rb